 Christmas Lights All Year Round

 Do you pack away your Christmas lights at the end of each holiday season?
 Do you take them all down, carefully place them in containers, and put them in storage?
 Do your lights languish out-of-sight and out-of-mind, hidden away in the dark of a closet or attic from July to November?

 If so, what a waste!

-Why limit your lights to brightening your life just a couple months each year?
+Why limit your lights to brightening your life just a couple of months each year?
 Because in truth, your lights could be giving you joy all year long.
 Just apply some out-of-the-box thinking and you'll come up with lots of alternative non-holiday uses for your Christmas lights.

 Create a More Captivating Kitchen

 Is your kitchen way too utilitarian and functional?
 Put your Christmas lights to work in giving your kitchen an ambiance makeover.
 Here are a few suggestions:

 - Over-Cabinet Lights: How about lighting up those dark and murky gaps left between the top of your kitchen cabinets and the ceiling?
 Adding lights on top of kitchen cabinets makes any kitchen a cheerier, brighter place.